 The Goldsmiths’ Company becomes a Founding Partner of new Museum of London and pledges £10m donation

-The Museum of London and the Worshipful Company of Goldsmiths (one of the major City Livery Companies) today announced that the Goldsmiths’ Company is to become a Founding Partner of the new Museum of London, due to open in West Smithfield in 2022.
+The Museum of London and the Worshipful Company of Goldsmiths (one of the major City Livery Companies) today announced that the Goldsmiths’ Company is to become a Founding Partner of the new Museum of London, due to open in West Smithfield in five to six years.